-The first Briton since 1908 to win three gold medals in a single Olympic Games, Sir Chris Hoy is the most successful Olympic male cyclist of all time.
+A true inspiration, Sir Chris Hoy is the first Briton since 1908 to win three gold medals in a single Olympic Games.
+He is the most successful Olympic male cyclist of all time and he is now in high demand as a keynote, after dinner and motivational speaker.

 Sir Chris Hoy MBE, multiple world and Olympic champion track cyclist, was born and raised in Edinburgh and has been competing in various sports since the age of seven.
 He raced BMX until he was 14 years old, becoming Scottish Champion and ranking second in Britain and ninth in the world.